comptia network+ vs ccna

 Read more >> CompTIA Network+ Vs Security+: Which One Should You Choose?

-Because the CompTIA Network+ lacks many actual configuration tasks, it is possible to pass the Network+ without much actual expertise, albeit it is not recommended.
-In fact, there have been testing takers who have passed the Network+ exam solely through book study, with no practical lab or real-world experience.
+Due to the absence of many actual configuration tasks in the CompTIA Network+ certification, it is technically possible to pass the Network+ exam without significant practical expertise, although this approach is not recommended.
+In fact, there have been test takers who have successfully passed the Network+ exam solely through book study, without any practical lab or real-world experience.

 For the CCNA, this is not the case.
 Without actual lab or job experience, passing the Cisco CCNA would be practically impossible.